ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

  -  ``ERRATA_A77_2743100``: This applies errata 2743100 workaround to Cortex-A77
     CPU.
 This needs to be enabled for r0p0, r1p0, and r1p1, it is still open.

+- ``ERRATA_A77_3888015``: This applies erratum 3888015 workaround to Cortex-A77
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1 of the CPU.
+It is still open.

 For Cortex-A78, the following errata build flags are defined :

 - ``ERRATA_A78_1467580``: This applies erratum 1467580 workaround to Cortex-A78